Nodal-VPN/.github/profile/README.md

 ## Nodal VPN Client

 **Nodal VPN Client** is a specially made user-oriented VPN client, designed to get the best out of Nodal VPN.
 Like all other parts of Nodal VPN, it is self-updating, and easy to use.
-It help supports MFA for your VPN users, and provides a convenient tray icon on all operating systemms that stays out of the way.
+It help supports MFA for your VPN users, provides a convenient tray icon and status notifications.

 ## More